shostakovich/mugim/source/_posts/2013-06-06-how-to-handle-errors-like-a-professional.markdown

 Whenever you notice that a problem went unnoticed for a really long time, this can indicate, that you could improve on that front.

+For example I have often seen programs that gulp all exceptions and do nothing with them.
+Oftentimes it is better to be notified and act on an individual basis, then just ignore the fact that something can go wrong.

 ## Keeping the impact of errors minimal

-If you discover a problem - don't panic.
+After you have discovered a problem - don't panic.
 Take a few deep breaths.
 Maybe even leave your desk for a minute.
 Get calm.
 Grab a coffee.

 Then get help.
 Tell your colleagues about the problem.
 Either one of them  already exactly knows what is happening or they are a great help at finding the problem.